farihakhan/STAT545-hw-khan-fariha/hw_05/hw05_factors_figureManagement.md

 ##               2913               1317
 ```

 By looking at the dataframe, I decided that the columns for year, name and city would be good variables to cast as factors because they are discrete.
+Using the base as.factor() function coerces missing values to NA automatically.
+For forcats::as_factor(), there are limitations to the values that can be used in the function.

-Note: forcats::as_factor() can't be applied to numeric objects, or NA values
+Note: forcats::as_factor() can't be applied to numeric objects, or NA values - producing the following errors:

+ - *Error in UseMethod("as_factor") : no applicable method for 'as_factor' applied to an object of class "c('integer', 'numeric')"*

+ - *Error: `idx` must contain one integer for each level of `f`*
- - I casted the year variable to characters

- - I changed NA values in the catagorical variables to the string "NA" before converting to factor.
-I initially did this by using an ifelse statement `mutate(city = ifelse(is.na(city), "NA", city), city = as_factor(city))`, but I found the fct_explicit_na() function which essentially combines the two mutate statements into one.
+To solve these errors I casted the year variable to characters, and explicitly marked NA values.
+I initially changed NA values in the catagorical variables to the string "NA" before converting to factor by using the following ifelse statement: `mutate(city_forcat_fct = ifelse(is.na(city), "NA", city), city = as_factor(city_forcat_fct))`.
+I  later found found the fct_explicit_na() function which essentially combines the two mutate statements into one.

 ```r